peteroupc/peteroupc.github.io/exporand.md

 | 5 | 0.00256-0.00546 | 0.10130-0.89935 |
 | 10 | 0.00279-0.00528 | 0.12358-0.82974 |

 To test the correctness of `exprandless`, a two-independent-sample T-test was applied to scores involving e-rands and scores involving the Python `random.expovariate` method.
 Specifically, the score is calculated as the number of times one exponential number compares as less than another; for the same &lambda; this event should ideally be as likely as the event that it compares as greater.
 The Python code that follows the table calculates this score for e-rands and `expovariate`.
-Even here, the code for the test is very simple: `kst = scipy.stats.ttest_ind(exppyscores, exprandscores)`, where `exppyscores` and `exprandscores` are each lists of 20 results from `exppyscore` or `exprandscore`, respectively.
+Even here, the code for the test is very simple: `kst = scipy.stats.ttest_ind(exppyscores, exprandscores)`, where `exppyscores` and `exprandscores` are each lists of 20 results from `exppyscore` or `exprandscore`, respectively, and and each of the results contained in `exppyscores` and `exprandscores` were generated independently of each other.

 The table below shows the results of the correctness testing.
 For each pair of parameters, results show the lowest and highest T-test statistics and p-values achieved for the 20 results.
 Note that a p-value extremely close to 0 or 1 strongly indicates that exponential random numbers are not compared as less or greater with the expected probability.